geggo/gpyfft/README.md

 ### clFFT

-The open source library [clFFT] (released under Apache 2.0 license) implements FFT for running on a GPU via OpenCL.
-Currently supported features are:
+The open source library [clFFT] implements FFT for running on a GPU via OpenCL.
+Some highlights are:

 	* batched 1D, 2D, and 3D transforms
 	* supports many transform sizes (any combinatation of powers of 2,3,5,7,11, and 13)
+	* flexible memory layout
 	* single and double precisions
 	* complex and real-to-complex transforms
 	* supports injecting custom code for data pre- and post-processing

 ### gpyfft

 This python wrapper is designed to tightly integrate with [PyOpenCL].
 It consists of a low-level Cython based wrapper with an interface similar to the underlying C library.
-On top of that it offers a easier-to-use high-level interface designed to work on data contained in instances of `pyopencl.array.Array`, a numpy work-alike array class for GPU computations.
+On top of that it offers a high-level interface designed to work on data contained in instances of `pyopencl.array.Array`, a numpy work-alike array class for GPU computations.
 The high-level interface takes some inspiration from [pyFFTW].
 For details of the high-level interface see [fft.py].

 ## Status

-This wrapper is functional, the high-level interface is not completely settled.
+The low lever interface is complete (more or less), the high-level interface is not yet settled and likely to change in future.
+Features to come (not yet implemented in the high-level interface):

+	* real-to-complex transforms (soon out of place, inplace?)
+	* double precision (no hardware to test ...)

 ## Basic usage